drshahizan/HPDP/2526/assignment/A2/bdm/DuaTiga/big_data.md

 **Discussion:**

-The 10% sample (300,000 rows) closely preserves the statistical properties of the original 3,000,000-row dataset.
+The 10% sample (300,000 rows) closely preserves the statistical properties of the original 3,000,000 rows dataset.
 Key metrics such as mean, median, and quartiles for `Price`, `review/score`, and `review/time` remain nearly identical.
 For example, the mean review score changes only slightly (4.215 → 4.217), indicating the sample is representative.

 Some differences exist in extreme values — the maximum price in the sample (716.63) is lower than the original (995.00), showing that rare outliers may not always be captured.
 Sampling significantly reduces computational cost, memory usage, and processing time, making it ideal for quick exploratory analysis and prototyping.
 However, it may miss rare events or subtle patterns critical for anomaly detection or high-stakes decisions.